 Toe walking is common during the developmental stage of a toddler.
 If walking on the ball of the foot or on tippy toes continues after the age of three, it can create balance disorders and possible ankle and heel cord limitations.
 This is known as Idiopathic or Habitual Toe Walking (ITW) or Persistent Toe Walking (PTW).
 While no clear medical evidence exists, persistent toe walking has been identified as a potential early sign of autism or cerebral palsy.

 Klaas DeWit, Physical Therapist and parent recognises your concern with the persistent toe walking of your child.
 Klaas DeWit, PT, has developed an affordable and easy to apply brace that reminds the wearer to use a more natural heel to toe walking pattern.

-The “No-Tip-Toe” brace-set (one brace for each foot) costs $34.90 and can be ordered through this website.
+The “No-Tip-Toe” brace-set (one brace for each foot) costs $31.90 (excl. shipping costs) and can be ordered through this website.
 Sizes are available for children and adults of all ages.

 What is toe walking?